boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-core.md

 # Bold BI Dashboards embedding in Vue.js with ASP.NET core using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/vue-with-aspnet-core-sample) the sample application, which demonstrates the rendering of the dashboard available in your Bold BI server and followed by steps to create a new embedding application in the `Vue.js` with `ASP.NET Core` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/vue-with-aspnet-core-sample) the sample application, which demonstrates the rendering of the dashboard available on your Bold BI server.
+This is followed by steps to create a new embedding application in `Vue.js` with `ASP.NET Core` on your own.

-> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** The recommended starting point is to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation.
+The `Getting Started` guide provides all the necessary information you need to know before working on the sample.

 ## Requirements/Prerequisites

  * [Visual Studio Code](https://code.visualstudio.com/download)
  * [Node.js](https://nodejs.org/en/)

- > **NOTE:** Node.js v12.13 to v18.18 are supported.
+ > **NOTE:** Node.js versions 12.13 to 18.18 are supported.

 ## How to run the sample

- 1. Please get the [Vue.js with ASP.NET core](https://github.com/boldbi/vue-with-aspnet-core-sample/) sample from GitHub.
+ 1. Please retrieve the [Vue.js with ASP.NET core](https://github.com/boldbi/vue-with-aspnet-core-sample/) sample from GitHub.

- 2. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it is not currently enabled, please refer to the following image or detailed [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) to enable it.
+ 2. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not currently enabled, please refer to the following image or detailed [instructions](/site-administration/embed-settings/#get-embed-secret-code) to enable it.

     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 3. To download the `embedConfig.json` file, please follow this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) for reference.
-Additionally, you can refer to the following image for visual guidance.
+ 3. To download the `embedConfig.json` file, please follow this [link](/site-administration/embed-settings/#get-embed-configuration-file) for reference.
+Furthermore, you can refer to the accompanying image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

-  4. Copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/vue-with-aspnet-core-sample/tree/master/BoldBI.Embed.Sample/BoldBI.Embed.Sample) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+  4. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/vue-with-aspnet-core-sample/tree/master/BoldBI.Embed.Sample/BoldBI.Embed.Sample) within the application.
+Please make sure that you have placed it in the application exactly as shown in the image below.

      ![EmbedConfig Location Image](/static/assets/javascript/sample/images/vuejs-core-embedconfig.png)